When you’re new to welding you wonder which is better? Flux core welding or MIG welding or

-Shielding Gas Compared
+MIG Shielding Gas Compared to Flux Core

 This means your welding machine needs to be capable of connecting to a separate tank of shielding gas.

-Self Shielded Flux Core wire produces the protective gasses for the weld at the point of welding.
+Self Shielded Flux Core wire makes the protective gasses for the weld at the point of welding.
 The flux inside the wire melts and produces gas as one of the things the flux does.
 This gas covers the weld pool.

 The advantage of this way of welding is that no transportation or purchase of a cylinder of gas is needed for self shielded flux core welding.